✅ SAFE — Watermelon

 India's extreme climate variation affects how you should store and serve watermelon to your dog throughout the year.

 Indian summer heat (40°C+ in many cities) speeds bacterial growth on cut watermelon.
-Always refrigerate within 30 minutes of cutting.
+Get it into the fridge within half an hour of cutting.
 Frozen watermelon pieces are a safe and cooling treat — especially for Labs and Goldens prone to heat exhaustion.
 Never leave watermelon out in a bowl for more than 20 minutes in summer temperatures.

 North Indian winters (especially in Delhi, Punjab, UP) bring watermelon to room temperature quickly if taken from the refrigerator — brief warming is fine and actually preferable to serving cold food to dogs in cold climates.
 South Indian and coastal dogs can eat watermelon year-round with standard precautions.